dviraran/SingleR/README.md

 For more details on creating a SingleR object see [SingleR - create object](http://comphealth.ucsf.edu/sample-apps/SingleR/SingleR_create.html).

-For more details and examples see [SingleR specifications](http://comphealth.ucsf.edu/sample-apps/SingleR/SingleR_specifications.html).
+For more details about the SingleR method see [SingleR Supplementary Information 1](http://comphealth.ucsf.edu/sample-apps/SingleR/SupplementaryInformation1.html).

+For examples of SingleR usage see [SingleR Supplementary Information 2](http://comphealth.ucsf.edu/sample-apps/SingleR/SupplementaryInformation2.html).

 # Contributors